 The Queen of Hills in North Eastern India, Darjeeling is among the most frequented hill stations in the country.
 From toy trains to cable car rides, from adrenaline-pumping treks to soul-satisfying cuisines, there is nothing that Darjeeling doesn’t offer to its travelers from all walks.
 And guess what, Darjeeling in December turns double charming and double exciting against whatever notions tourists may hold.
 Don’t believe us?
 Well, take a look at what all you can do in this picturesque hill town in December to experience its unique blend of tradition and beauty that draws travelers here year after year.

-We’ve tried to put together all the fun that Darjeeling can offer in December and that you can experience with the best of Darjeeling tour packages.
+We’ve tried to put together all the fun that Darjeeling can offer in December and that you can explore through this blog.
 Though we couldn’t fit it all in one blog, we’ve tried to capture as much of the beauty of its green environs, rolling hills, rhododendron valleys, and those majestic views of Khangchendzonga!

 The Weather Of Darjeeling In December

 December is the time to visit Darjeeling in winter when it has just set it.
 The cold is bearable and pleasant, turning the city a haven for winter lovers.
 The average temperature during this time ranges from 2.5°C to 11.2°C, and most of the attractions are open.
 The weather and Darjeeling temperature in December is usually not accompanied by snow.
 In fact, January is the best time to visit Darjeeling for snow.
 However, when it there really is snowfall in Darjeeling in December once in a blue moon, the charming hill town turns into a snowy fairyland!

 How To Reach Darjeeling